mikeneilens/codechallenge/challenge15/README.md

 ### Challenge 15

-First of created a class for each of these:
+First off I created a class for each of these:

 * DiscountForAnEAN